scwpark/MQM-Wave-based-Computing-ALU-and-Data-Transfer/README.md

 *"MQM synthesizes Frequency(Color), Amplitude(Brightness / Intensity), and Phase(Interference · Diffraction · Polarization) into a unified 3D signal.
 This approach is applicable across diverse data channels, including wave-based ALUs (CPU/GPU/NPU cores), internal buses, memory systems (RAM, HBM), a photonic interconnects over optical media and backbone networks.

-*MQM optical communication makes it possible to strip robots, self-driving cars, and fighter jets etc. down to a single lightweight MQM chip — and let the server think for them.
+*MQM optical communication makes it possible to strip robots, and self-driving cars etc. down to a single lightweight MQM chip — and let the server think for them.
 When latency collapses to near-zero, intelligence no longer needs to be local.
 The future of autonomy is not onboard.
 It's in the network. ( "The future of autonomy is not onboard.
 It's in the network.")— MQM solves the latency wall that Cloud Robotics couldn't overcome.

 **(AESA radar controls F + A + P simultaneously.